 All signs point to the DCEU we’ve come to know reaching its own endgame.
 Some hoped that a renewed interest in the franchise could kickstart a new era of the DCEU, but putting the final nail in the coffin, Snyder told I Minutemen that Warner Bros. has “no interests and/or appetite to do more of these movies.”

-Justice League Snyder Cut sequel story
+What would a potential Justice League Snyder Cut sequel story be about?

 Despite Zack Snyder’s Justice League rounding off the story, the man himself warned Grace Randolph that it will end on a “massive cliffhanger” that was due to set up Justice League 2.
 Considering the end is nigh, Snyder has been quote-happy with revealing what he would’ve done next.
 The sequel was supposed to release in June 2019, but was pulled after the first movie tanked.

 Further cementing the fact his trilogy will never happen, Snyder told IGN how Justice League 2 would’ve been primarily set in the apocalyptic Knightmare timeline.
 Although Steppenwolf remains the big bad of both cuts of Justice League, the Snyder Cut will introduce the looming presence of Darkseid.
 Actor Ray Porter had been on hold for a bigger part in Justice League 2 and was going emerge as the DCEU’s equivalent to Marvel's Thanos.

 Following the death of Lois Lane, Darkseid would’ve corrupted Superman with the Anti-Life Equation, which led to the villainous Man of Steel seen in Batman v Superman’s Knightmare sequence.
 Taking a leaf out of the Final Crisis comics, Batman was also going to die before the credits rolled on Justice League 3.